spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-user-verification-service.md

 ### Register a dedicated Matrix user (optional, recommended)

-We recommend that you create a dedicated Matrix user for uvs (`uvs` is a good username).
+We recommend that you create a dedicated Matrix user for uvs (`uvs` is a good username). **Because UVS requires an access token as an admin user, that user needs to be an admin.**

 Generate a strong password for the user.
 You can create one with a command like `pwgen -s 64 1`.